smartdevicelink/sdl_core_guides/docs/Transport Manager Programming/index.md

 The TCP Transport Adapter does not use a device scanner because it waits for incoming connections.
 We will use the Bluetooth Transport Adapter’s Device Scanner as an example here.

-The Init() function is called once and is responsible for preparing for the lifecycle of your device scanner.
+The Init() function is called once and is responsible for preparing for the life-cycle of your device scanner.
 Here, the bluetooth device scanner will start the device scanner worker thread.
 This worker thread will either scan for devices repeatedly or only when requested via a conditional variable.
 This behavior is determined by the second and third parameters to the constructor, a boolean `auto_repeat_search` and an integer `auto_repeat_pause_sec`.
 If `auto_repeat_search` is set to false, the device scanner will only scan when instructed to, otherwise it will scan every `auto_repeat_pause_sec` seconds.

 ```
 // bluetooth_device_scanner.cc